Granulate/gmaestro-eks-blueprints-addon/README.md

 # gMaestro add-on for Amazon EKS Blueprints

 This repository contains the source code for the gMaestro add-on for [Amazon EKS Blueprints](https://aws-quickstart.github.io/cdk-eks-blueprints/).
-This AddOn is a [CDK](https://aws.amazon.com/cdk/) construct that allows customers to add gMaestro to their Amazon EKS clusters.
+This add-on is a [CDK](https://aws.amazon.com/cdk/) construct that allows customers to add gMaestro to their Amazon EKS clusters.

 gMaestro is a Kubernetes cost optimization solution that helps companies reduce spending on unutilized resources by up to 60%.
 With gMaestro, you gain full visibility into K8s clusters, seamlessly interact with HPA scaling policies, and achieve your cost-performance goals by applying custom rightsizing recommendations based on actual usage in production.